oogwaygamesstudio/alien-escape/README.md

 ## 🎮 How to Play

 - **Space Bar** or **Tap**: Jump
-- **Double Space/Tap**: Double jump
+- **Multi-Tap**: Triple jump (up to 3 jumps in air!)
 - **Goal**: Avoid obstacles and get the highest score!

 ### 🏃‍♂️ Gameplay Tips
-- Use double jump to clear high obstacles or multiple cacti
+- Use triple jump to clear high obstacles, multiple cacti, and reach high platforms
 - Flying birds appear after score 20 - watch the timing!
 - Game speed caps at score 40 to keep it beatable
 - Every obstacle is jumpable with proper timing